 Too much furniture in this girl’s bedroom make what is actually a spacious room feel small and cramped.
 Removing some of the smaller pieces and arranging the bed and night stand on the wall next to the window helps open the space.
 We opened the curtains to let in the natural light and make the window feel as large as possible.
 A neatly made bed and simple bedside accessories are all that’s needed to complete the staging.

 Office space in the home has become high on a buyer’s list of criteria, so it’s important to make that space appear as functional and appealing as possible.
 This office area was extremely cluttered and lacked organization.
+The furniture was in desperate need of refreshing.
 The plaques on the wall were very personalized making it difficult for a potential buyer to imagine it as “their space.”
 Bringing in a floor lamp from a spare bedroom added much-needed light, and an outdated light fixture on the ceiling has been replaced.
-A bench below the window offers a place for visitors to sit and makes the room feel more relaxed and comfortable.
+The broken office chair has also been replaced with a brand new design.
+When shopping for a new office chair adjustable arms are a must, and this new chair is the perfect fit.
+Similarly, a bench below the window offers a place for visitors to sit and makes the room feel more relaxed and comfortable.
 The file cabinet has been cleared and some labels were added, made from some flexible magnetic tape.
 This makes it look more professional and organized.
 I was considering getting rid of the file cabinet altogether while in the decluttering period.
 Where would I store my paper files?
 I’d get rid of them and convert them to more efficient, easily accessible files on my computer through a company like FilecenterDMS.com.
 It would certainly clear up some space in my office and it would be easier to find important data I needed.
 However, I’ve put it off now in a bid to see my office having the ability to look clean even with paper files still around.
 Moving the bookshelf next to the file cabinet helped to organize as well as extend the space making the office area appear larger.
 Neutral artwork adds a nice touch without being too personal, and notice how one large wall hanging makes the space seem less cluttered than many small wall hangings.

 This spare bedroom had become a dumping ground for extra linens and off-season clothes.
 To convert this space to an inviting retreat for overnight guests, we replaced the mismatched bedside tables with an upholstered chair from another room and placed a round table and table lamp in the corner in place of the office-style floor lamp.
 There was so much more that we wanted to do to it though like I remember reading that chrome table lamps are universal for most decors so I was thinking of getting one similar for this room.
 But we then came to the decision that simple was best.
 If I could I would have loved to have redecorated the whole thing and got all new furniture for this room, but I think I’ll save that for when I decide to redo the master bedroom.
 So anyway, we just added sheet brown window panels.
 Adding sheer brown window panels helps to soften the window and give it less of a basement feel.
 Coordinating bed linens, pillows and other accessories help to create a relaxing and soothing ambiance.